Just-One-Job/tip-calculator/NETLIFY.md

 # Netlify Deployment Guide

-This monorepo uses `file:` links for workspace dependencies, which are compatible with both npm and Bun.
+This monorepo uses `file:` links for workspace dependencies, which are compatible with both Bun and npm.
 This makes deployment straightforward on Netlify.

 ## How It Works

-1. **Local Development**: Uses Bun (or npm) with `file:` protocol for workspace dependencies
+1. **Local Development**: Uses Bun with `file:` protocol for workspace dependencies
-2. **Netlify CI**: Uses npm with the same `file:` links - no conversion needed
+2. **Netlify CI**: Uses Bun with the same `file:` links - no conversion needed

 ## Build Process

 The build process on Netlify:

-1. **Dependency installation**: Netlify runs `npm install` at the root (monorepo-aware via npm workspaces)
+1. **Dependency installation**: Netlify runs `bun install` at the root (monorepo-aware via Bun workspaces)
-2. **Build**: Runs `npm --workspace=apps/tip-calculator run build:web` to build the app
+2. **Build**: Runs `cd apps/tip-calculator && bun run build:web` to build the app
 3. **Publish**: Publishes the `apps/tip-calculator/dist` directory

 ## Configuration